Acid Reflux and GORD - An Overview

 What are the treatments?

-Western medicines approach is to prescribe Proton Pump Inhibitors (PPIs) and H2 Blockers to suppress the production of stomach acid, to eliminate trigger foods and implement lifestyle changes.
 Antacids are used to neutralise the acid in your stomach to relieve indigestion and heartburn.
-However, long term use of PPI suppressing low stomach acid or antacids neutralising stomach acid pH leads to nutrient deficiencies and small intestinal bacterial overgrowth.
+However, long term use of PPI or antacids leads to nutrient deficiencies and small intestinal bacterial overgrowth.
 Rebound symptoms of increased stomach acid production often occurs when PPI medication is stopped without proper weaning off.

 References: